-This is the final part in a series of five stories that explores the community dynamics around sexual assault in Nome and efforts by law enforcement to heal long-standing mistrust.
+This is the fourth part in a series of five stories that explores the community dynamics around sexual assault in Nome and efforts by law enforcement to heal long-standing mistrust.

 If you need to talk with someone while reading this, or need help, here are some resources:

 Bering Sea Women’s Group: (907) 443-5444; Toll Free: 1-800-570-5444.